byuweb/style-guide/byu-theme-components/footer/general-specs.md

 __Hover Text:__ Gotham, 13px, 300 weight

 __Column Header Text:__ Vitesse Book (all caps), 20px (desktop) 18px (mobile)

-## Size
-The Footer stretches full width by default, with the column and content area of the footer being constrained to 1200px.
-The height of the footer is set at 295px but is flexible with content.

 ## Footer Column
 __Dividing Line:__ 250px wide (flexible) 1px tall